Immaculate Organicism

 By Ken Rinaldo

 These works are collages created with permanent markers, colored pencils, and markers.
-Most of the magazine was from an Art Institute of Chicago alumni publication that was sent to our home as both teaching and graduates of the Art Institute of Chicago.
+Most of the magazine was from an Art Institute of Chicago alumni publication sent to our home of teaching and graduates of the Art Institute of Chicago.

-Images that occurred on each page were suggested extensions of the image.
+Images that occurred on each page were suggested extensions of the picture.
 The iconography is biomorphic and suggestive of microbial life.

-Forms appear to be communicating with others through chemicals and passing information from one to the other.
+Forms appear to communicate with others through chemicals and pass information from one to the other.

 Many are forming feet, wings, or branching extensions characteristic of some bacteria or fungi.
-They appear to suggest relations between different dimensions and perspectives creating a sense
+They appear to suggest relations between different dimensions and perspectives, creating sense

-images that appear to be windows into worlds, that then come back to the surface of the page with the drawings.
-Each work is created on 8 1/2 by 11 acid-free drawing paper.
+images that appear to be windows into worlds that come back to the surface of the page with the drawings.
+Each work is completed on 8 1/2 by 11 acid-free drawing paper.

-Some seem to suggest human or animal forms, while others have surfaces and colors, which are clearly architectonic in their approach.
+Some suggest human or animal forms, while others have surfaces and colors which are architectonic in their approach.

-I very much enjoyed playing with color in these works and also composing a poem about microbes; fungi, bacteria, and archaea covering all, and very much a part of our survival.
+I enjoyed playing with color in these works and composing a poem about microbes, fungi, bacteria, and archaea covering all and a part of our survival.

 Exhibitions